dgn/oidc-filter/example/README.md

 This directory contains a full, working example of how to use oidc-filter together with [Istio](https://istio.io) and [Keycloak](https://keycloak.org).

+## Requirements

+You will need:

+- kind 0.7.0+
+- kubectl
+- istioctl (tested with version 1.6.7, but anything 1.6+ should work)

+## How to run the example

 You can deploy the example by running (in this directory):

 ```bash